Skip to main content

 Current Status: Review & Improve

-The law requires the application of International Standards on Auditing (ISA) and other pronouncements issued by the International Auditing and Assurance Standards Board (IAASB), as translated into Ukrainian and made publicly available by the Ministry of Finance of Ukraine (MoF).
+The Law of Ukraine "On Audit of Financial Statements and Auditing Activity" requires application of International Standards on Auditing and other pronouncements issued by the International Auditing and Assurance Standards Board, as translated into Ukrainian and published by the Ministry of Finance of Ukraine.

 Current Status: Review & Improve

-The Law on Audit of Financial Statements and Auditing No. 2258-VIII of 2017 requires all auditors and audit firms in Ukraine to comply with the International Code of Ethics for Professional Accountants (including International Independence Standards), as translated and published by the Ministry of Finance of Ukraine (MoF).
+The Law of Ukraine "On Audit of Financial Statements and Auditing Activity" requires auditors and audit firms to comply with the International Code of Ethics for Professional Accountants, including International Independence Standards, as translated into Ukrainian and published by the Ministry of Finance of Ukraine.
+The Ministry has published the Ukrainian translation of the 2022 Code.

 Current Status: Review & Improve

-The Audit Chamber of Ukraine (AChU) has indicated that the adoption and implementation of public sector accounting standards fall outside its remit.
-Within the scope of its authority, the chamber promotes awareness of IPSAS and broader public sector accounting reform through engagement with the MoF, the State Audit Service, and other relevant stakeholders.
+The Auditors Chamber of Ukraine (AChU) does not have direct responsibility for the adoption or implementation of public sector accounting standards.
+Within the scope of its authority, AChU promotes awareness of IPSAS and broader public sector accounting reform through engagement with the Ministry of Finance, the State Audit Service, and other relevant stakeholders.

 Current Status: Sustain